-Intro to the kids: "Just like the Moon orbits the Earth, the Earth orbits the Sun.
-Let's make a model of Earth's orbit around the Sun!"
+Intro to the kids: "Let's start by making a model of the Earth's orbit around the Sun!"

 - 1. Split the kids into 4 groups. - 2.
 Hand each group 13 sticks of the same color plus connectors. - 3.
 Each group uses connectors to connect their own sticks in a line. - 4.
 Then ask the green team to connect 1 end to the blue group.
 Then the blue group connects its open end to the yellow group.
 The yellow group connects its open end to the red group, which connects its open end to green to make one large, 52-stick circle!